subhasisbanik/google-photos-migrator/README.md

 I decided to make this public on GitHub because:
  - it was useful for me, so maybe it'll be useful for others in the future
  - future me might be thankful if I ever need to do this again

+## Future Improvements
+1. This tool has the possibility of working as a binary and run with the required configuration in Cloud
+2. Fix the usage of deprecated libabries like @oclif/command
+3. Change logging from verbose to info and debug
+4. Some files like, for example Screenshot files do not have associated JSON files with them.
+This tool should be able to identify these files which are missing a JSON file, and update the date time with the name on the file since it appears the name also sometimes contain the correct date time on it.